stainedofmind/som-gunbonsai-extensions/main-addon/readme.txt

 Compatibility
 -------------
-Haven't tested this with multiplayer, and I'm not sure if it will work.
+Haven't tested this with multiplayer, and I'm not sure if it will work, as this wasn't designed for multipler in mind.

 License
 -------